Ofir-G/Cyber-Security-Seed-Labs/README.md

 ### Seed Labs - Network Security
-This is my solutions for some of the [seed labs](https://seedsecuritylabs.org/) network security, using Ubuntu 16.04.
+These are my solutions for some of the [seed labs](https://seedsecuritylabs.org/) network security, using Ubuntu 16.04.
 The assignments are in each folder.

 ### Labs